alexis-bustos/sql-layoffs-data-cleaning/README.md

 Below is a summary of some of the main EDA queries and what they reveal.

-- Which companies had the largest count of layoffs?
-- Which companies had the largest layoffs as a percentage of their workforce?
--
-- How did layoffs evolve month-to-month?

 ### 1. Which companies had the largest count of layoffs?

 To identify the companies with the largest count of layoffs, I used an aggregate SUM function to get the total layoffs and GROUP BY to focus on the company.
 This query highlights the total count of layoffs.